kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 2. Providing a mechanism to decorate multiple route instances
 3. TLSRoute use cases
 4. UDPRoute use cases
+5. GRPCRoute use cases
-5. Controlling TLS versions or cipher suites used in TLS handshakes.
+6. Controlling TLS versions or cipher suites used in TLS handshakes.
 (Use case #5 in [Gateway API TLS Use Cases](#references))
-6. Controlling certificates used by more than one workload (#6 in [Gateway API TLS Use Cases](#references))
+7. Controlling certificates used by more than one workload (#6 in [Gateway API TLS Use Cases](#references))
-7. Client certificate settings used in TLS **from external clients to the Listener** (#7 in [Gateway API TLS Use Cases](#references))
+8. Client certificate settings used in TLS **from external clients to the Listener** (#7 in [Gateway API TLS Use Cases](#references))
-8. Service Mesh "mesh transport security".
+9. Service Mesh "mesh transport security".
-9. Providing a mechanism for the cluster operator to override gateway to backend TLS settings.
+10. Providing a mechanism for the cluster operator to override gateway to backend TLS settings.

-> It is very common for service mesh implementations to implement some form of transparent transport security, whether that is WireGuard, mTLS, or others.
+> It is very common for service mesh implementations to implement some form of transparent transport security, whether
-> This is completely orthogonal to the use cases being tackled by this GEP.
+> that is WireGuard, mTLS, or others.
+This is completely orthogonal to the use cases being tackled by this GEP.
-> * The "mesh transport security" is something invisible to the user's application, and is simply used to secure communication between components in the mesh.
+> * The "mesh transport security" is something invisible to the user's application, and is simply used to secure
+> communication between components in the mesh.
 > * This proposal, instead, explicitly calls for sending TLS **to the user's application**.
-> However, this does not mean service meshes are outside of scope for this proposal, merely that only the application-level TLS configuration is in scope.
+> However, this does not mean service meshes are outside of scope for this proposal, merely that only the
+> application-level TLS configuration is in scope.

 ![](images/mesh.png "Mesh transport")